How to Find a Rental Appartment in Amsterdam

 Most rooms will cost between €400 and €900 per month - depending on the location and size (ranging from 10m² to 25m²).
 Check whether utility bills are included in the rent.
 Find listings at Kamernet (kamernet.nl/en) which has thousands of available rooms.

 Other room/house search tactics include using Facebook to get the word out to your network; checking adverts on Craigslist and marktplaats.nl; monitoring noticeboards at supermarkets, libraries, ABC bookshop and universities; or searching for sublet rental appartments on AirBnB, though note there is an official 60 day limit.

 It is sometimes possible to sublet an appartment (including social housing appartments) from local residents who are leaving town for a period - from a few weeks to up to 12 months.
 This can work well for both parties - a fair rent can be negotiated which is often lower than the private market.
 A temporary "house sitting" contract can be drawn up where the renter agrees to look after the property / plants etc.

-If you arrange to visit a flat please exercise some caution, especially if you are a lone female meeting a private landlord - we have heard some horror stories.
+If you arrange to visit an appartment for a viewing please exercise some caution, especially if you are a lone female meeting a private landlord - we have heard some horror stories.
 Tell someone exactly where you are going or better still take a friend with you to the appointment.